ClickHouse/clickhouse-docs/docs/en/tutorial.md

 ## 6. Alternative Query Languages

-You can other query languages to query data in ClickHouse using the `dialect` setting.
-The currently supported dialects are the followings:
+You can use other query languages to query data in ClickHouse using the `dialect` setting.
+The currently supported dialects are:
 - `clickhouse`: The default [ClickHouse SQL dialect](./sql-reference/syntax.md)
 - `prql`: [Pipelined Relational Query Language](https://prql-lang.org/)